luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ### Intron Features
 [http://matt.crg.eu/#get_ifeatures](http://matt.crg.eu/#get_ifeatures)
 `matt get_ifeatures`
+To get an overview of all the intron features
+`matt get_ifeatures explain`
+For intron features help page:
+`matt get_ifeatures help`

 Use get_ifeatures command to retrieve 50 features of interest for introns.
 Introns need to be described by a table with basic information (genomic coordinates, gene ID of genes the introns belong to).
-If the table does not yet contain gene IDs (i.e. didnt use GTF flag in `get_vast`), you can use  [retr_geneids](http://matt.crg.eu/#retr_geneids)  to extracting gene IDs from any GTF file for given genomic events, like exons, introns, genes.
+If the table does not yet contain gene IDs (i.e. didnt use GTF flag in `get_vast`), use [retr_geneids](http://matt.crg.eu/#retr_geneids)  to extracting gene IDs from any GTF file for given genomic events, like exons, introns, genes.

 ![enter image description here](http://matt.crg.eu/graphics/ov_introns.png)

-To get an overview of all the intron features
-`matt get_ifeatures explain`

 Write a table with columns containing the feature values & extracted sequence of intron, up/downstream exon & splice sites.
 If only one or a few features are of interest, users can apply  [get_cols](http://matt.crg.eu/#cmpr_exons)  and extract specific feature columns only.

-For intron features help page:
-`matt get_ifeatures help`

 `matt get_colnms ir_events.tab`
 ```r